colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/Natural Language Processing/Concepts/Chatbot/Dialogflow/restaurant-bot/firebase-fulfillment-instructions.md

   <img width="460" height="300" src="img/fulfillment-4.png" alt="Web Integration Step 1">
 </div>

-    Past the firebase functions link we copied earlier then scroll down the same page and click on **Save**.
+    Past the firebase functions link we copied earlier then scroll down the same page and click on <b>Save</b>.
 17. Now you are set to test the chatbot.